codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 <script src="https://gist.github.com/codenart/af6a65557f1b9cf5d7f85ab473969110.js">
 </script>

-The main task look so clean and it's easy to guess what does the code do because we've moving away all the details using functions.
-This is possible because we can receive a value at the place a function is invoked.
+The main task look so clean and it's easy to guess what the code does because we've moved away all the details by using functions.
+This is possible because we can receive something at the place a function is invoked.
 To do so, a statement is used to `return` a value at the end of the function definition.

 `JS code:`
 <script src="https://gist.github.com/codenart/d263325733a166cbf9034ba69a74b25d.js">
 </script>

 So, it's just about the keyword `return`.
-There's no more mathematics stuff get involved here.
-We can just take note of this: a function can return a value when being invoked.

-And, there's one more little thing about the `return` statement, once the statement is reached the function execution will be ended and all the statements afterward will be ignored.
+No more mathematics stuff gets involved here.
+There's only one more little thing about the `return` statement that we should take note: Once the statement is reached the function execution will be ended and all the statements afterward will be ignored.

 `JS code:`
 <script src="https://gist.github.com/codenart/1d640b60b07e62d9b1d269bce5400358.js">